Installing a Later 1991-93 Windshield

 ON THAT SECOND CUT -- IF YOU CUT IT TOO SHORT,

 DO NOT TRY TO STRETCH IT.
-You'll be
+If you goof and have a gap, you'll be

-better off leaving a small gap and trying to
+better off leaving the gap and trying to

 fill it with black silicone or